Techniek-Nederland/techniek-nederland-formulieren/source/tutorials/authentication/user_authentication.rst

 #.
 Choose 'New' > 'Workspace'.
 #.
 Name it 'Techniek Nederland'.
 #.
 Click 'New' > 'Collection' and name it 'Identity Service Provider'.
 #.
-Open 'Identity Service Provider' in the right menu.
+Open 'Identity Service Provider' in the left side menu.
 #.
 You will now see the content, and the 'Authorization' tab is active.
 #.
 The 'Type' is currently set to "No Auth".
 Change it to 'OAuth2'.
 #.
 Go to 'Configure new token' and select 'edit' if necessary.